Chart 5- When USA Current Cider Makers First Started Selling by-State/Year

 National- distributed generally across the nation, although typically not available in every state.

-Chart 10- Current USA Cider Makers Identified as “Urban vs Rural” by Type
+Chart 11- Current USA Cider Makers Identified as “Urban vs Rural” by Type

 Meadery- The handful of meaderies that make a classifiable cider are primarily located in more urban areas and contract for their cider ingredients.

-Current USA Cider Makers Survey- Updated January 2017
+Current USA Cider Makers Survey- Updated January 2019

 About the Database:

-Maker Numbers- As of January 2017, the Cyder Market website includes 702 makers of cider/cyder and perry located in 45 USA States and the District of Columbia.
-This total is an over 100% increase in cider makers and 18% increase in cider producing States since 2013.
-Of note, there are certainly other commercial hard cider makers operating today that are not included and we are working to identify them, however 702 would seem a good snapshot representation of today’s USA cider makers.
+Maker Numbers- As of January 2019, the Cyder Market website includes 910 makers of cider/cyder and perry located in 48 USA States and the District of Columbia.
+This total is an over 600% increase in cider makers and over 36% increase in cider producing States since our initial website posting in 2011.
+Of note, there are certainly other commercial hard cider makers operating today that we are missing, and if not the full number while we are working to identify them 910 would seem a good snapshot representation of today’s USA cider makers.

-Producer Survey Method: Most information for each producer variable was obtained directly from the cider maker’s website, Facebook or Twitter posting, and/or news articles and blog interviews about the maker available on the internet.
-When the information was not available online, an email was typically sent requesting the information.
+Producer Survey Method: Most information for each producer variable was obtained directly from the cider maker’s website, social media Facebook or Twitter posting, and/or news articles and blog interviews about the maker available on the internet.
+When the information was not available online, an email was sent requesting the information.
 A telephone call appeal was made to those who did not respond to the email message or to those makers who did not have an available website or email.
 Nearly all the data collected for the variables on each cider maker is presented for review and verification at the Cyder Market website.
-For transparency sake though, all database information not fully recorded and available at the website is available upon request.
+For transparency sake though, all database information not fully recorded at the website is available upon request.

 Chart Updates: Any comments on corrections and additions to the current website or database information are welcomed and when verified will be incorporated.
 As other cider makers are identified and corrections/updates are made to the database, future review charts will be modified to reflect these changes.

-Chart 1- Current USA Cider Makers by-Type
+Chart 1- Current USA Cider Maker Growth by-Year